Thomas-Gottwald/NLP4/READMENLP4.md

 {"title": "None", "abstract": "None", "references": "None"} If neither an arXiv id nor an doi could be extracted from the pdf
 ```

+#### get_abstracts_of_reference_links
 ```
 get_abstracts_of_reference_links(pdf)
 ```
-The get_abstracts_of_reference_links function is especially made to retireve the abstracts from the reference_links retrieved of the scholarcy API by the ReferenceExtraction.get_referenced_papers() function.
+The get_abstracts_of_reference_links function is especially made to retrieve the abstracts from the reference_links retrieved of the scholarcy API by the ReferenceExtraction.get_referenced_papers() function.
-The function tries to retrieve the abstracts for each retrieved references in the following three diffrent ways:
+The function tries to retrieve the abstracts for each retrieved references in the following three different ways:
 1. If for the reference a link of type "crossref" (meaning: https://dx.doi.org/10.1126/example_doi) is available, the doi is extracted from the link.
 The extracted doi is than passed to the AbstractExtraction.get_abstracts_of_doi() function to retrieve the abstract of the reference.
-2. If No croossref link is avaible it is checked if an arxiv link is available.
-In this case the arXiv_id is extracted is is passed to the AbstractExtract.get_abstract_from_arxiv_id() function to retrieve the title an the abstract of the reference.
+2. If No crossref link is available it is checked if an arxiv link is available.
+In this case the arXiv_id is extracted is passed to the AbstractExtract.get_abstract_from_arxiv_id() function to retrieve the title an the abstract of the reference.
 3. If none of these links is available the a get request to the "oa_query" link is made.
 If the "content-type" of the response is application/pdf the response url is passed to the get_abstract_by_pdf() function to try to extract the abstract from the pdf url.
-If none of these 3 steps is succesfull no abstract for the reference is extracted.
+If none of these 3 steps is successful no abstract for the reference is extracted.
-In case one of the steps is succesfull the retrieved abstract will be added to a dictionary with the respective link as key and the respective abstract dictionary as value.
+In case one of the steps is successful the retrieved abstract will be added to a dictionary with the respective link as key and the respective abstract dictionary as value.

 ######Inputs: